amas0/amas.sh/posts/ai-ladder-of-abstraction.md

 The fundamental advance of machine learning is the ability to avoid this explosion of complexity by raising the level of abstraction at which certain components are implementable.
-With sufficient demonstrations of outputs corresponding to particular inputs, a component can be implemented (at least approximately) without consideration of any finer sub-components.
+With sufficient demonstrations of outputs corresponding to particular inputs, a component can be implemented without consideration of any finer sub-components.
 This expands the space of practically implementable components and the types of systems that can be built with them.
 Prior to techniques now commonly referred to as artificial intelligence -- large language models and related approaches -- the latent complexity of components that we could effectively approximate with machine learning was limited by the amount of demonstrations we could provide for training and the compute required to adapt the model to the given demonstrations.

 Learning functional components from data is powerful, but from a systems building perspective it requires care.
 The subset of components that can